-In the United States, vacancy rates have decreased for both office and industrial properties in most markets, as increased user demand has led to improved conditions.
-Vacancy rates in many markets have been reduced to levels seen at the peak before the most recent U.S. recession and rental rates have increased in most primary and secondary markets.
-Reports from national research firms reflect that the industrial supply and demand relationship still appears to be equilibrium, but that office supply and demand in select markets may be moving toward a slight increase in vacancy.
-Interest rates have been volatile and although interest rates are still low by historical standards, lenders have varied on their required spreads over the last several quarters and overall financing costs for fixed rate mortgages are rising.
-2018 year-end statistics from national research firms estimate that total investment sales volume will be equal to or greater than 2017 reported volume, and that pricing may be peaking.
-They also indicate that a major contributor to the growth in volume is attributed to the closing of significantly large portfolio and entity transactions, which reported large increases over 2017 volume.
-Investment sales volume for 2015 remains the peak year for sales volume for the current cycle.
+In the U.S. vacancy rates have decreased for both office and industrial properties in most markets, as increased user demand has led to improved conditions.
+Vacancy rates in many markets have been reduced to levels last seen at the peak before the most recent U.S. recession and rental rates have increased in most primary and secondary markets.
+Reports from national research firms reflect that the industrial supply and demand relationship still appears to be in equilibrium, but that office supply and demand in select markets may be moving towards a slight increase in vacancy.
+Interest rates have been volatile and although interest rates are still low by historical standards, lenders have varied on their required spreads over the last several quarters; however, they appear to have somewhat stabilized with recent Federal Reserve announcements.
+Third quarter 2019 statistics reflect that single property listings and investment sales volume are lower as compared to the prior year's same period.
+Additionally, preliminary research data suggests that the fourth quarter 2019 investment volume may be less than that of the same quarter for 2018.
+Completing the eleventh year of the current cycle, some national research firms are estimating that both pricing and investment sales volume may be peaking, with the possible exception of industrial properties.

-From a more macro-economic perspective, the strength of the global economy and U.S. economy continue to be uncertain.
-The long-term impact of the recent passage of tax reform in the United States is unknown at this time, although the lowering of the corporate tax rate is generally expected to be beneficial.
-Finally, the continuing uncertainty surrounding the ability of the federal government to address its financial condition in both the near and long term as well as other geo-political issues has increased domestic and global instability.
+From a macro-economic perspective, the strength of the global economy and U.S. economy continue to be uncertain.
+The long-term impact of tax reform in the U.S. continues to be unknown at this time, although the lowering of the corporate tax rate is generally expected to be beneficial and the overall U.S. economy appears to be healthy.
+Finally, the continuing uncertainty surrounding the ability of the federal government to address its fiscal condition in both the near and long term as well as other geo-political issues has increased domestic and global instability.
 These developments could cause interest rates and borrowing costs to rise, which may adversely affect our ability to access both the equity and debt markets and could have an adverse effect on our tenants as well.